 We give too many details, because we don’t know what will cause a misunderstanding.
 But, if we throw out enough possibilities, surely one of them will stick.
-Better to be safe than sorry.
+Better to be safe

 The executive function difficulties that come with ADHD and autism only compound the problem.
 We have difficulty deciding what to say and what to leave out.
 Not only do we say too much, but it takes extra time to figure out what to say.

 Mette Harrison uses the word “anticipatory rejection” to talk about how she behaves towards people when she constantly expects to be judged and rejected.